GET YOUR EXCLUSIVE FIRST EDITION COPY BELOW

 Hardback: $35.00

-Amazon delivery is usually within a week.
+Amazon delivery is usually within 3-4 days

 A Father's Day Story Worth Sharing